-I did not grow up with wine, so beer was my thing.
-This was in no way unusual in those days.
+I did not grow up with wine, so beer was my thing; in no way unusual in those days.
 I worked at Marks & Spencer, which sold a small selection of wines, as befitted a store that was then a by-word for luxury.
 The only two wines I took home from there were one-litre bottles called “French red” and “Italian red.”
 Both tasted the same.
 Other wines I knew were Hirondelle and Black Tower, which you left at parties and then drank beer.
 There was one other, called Harvey’s No.1 Claret.
 That was posh, expensive and tasted of stewed tea-bags.
 So for me, the whole topic of wine was off-limits, accessible (so I thought) only to the privileged classes.

 Around this time we were asked by friends if we’d like to go with them to France on holiday.
 We’d said yes before asking where.

 “Err, repeat it?”